Skip to main content

 Conclusion

 You've successfully set up a SQL Database agent in Solace Agent Mesh that can answer natural language queries about the ABC Coffee Co. database.
-This same approach can be used to connect to other database types like MySQL and PostgreSQL by adjusting the configuration and environment variables accordingly.
+The same approach can be applied to connect to other database types, such as MySQL or PostgreSQL - you only need to adjust the configuration and environment variables accordingly.

-For more information about the SQL Database plugin, see the plugin README.
+For more information about the SQL Database plugin, see plugin README.